espruston/PumpControls/README.md

 #### Notes:

-* pumpController is currently not formatted as a plugin for MicroManager.
-It is important not to install the .jar into the mmplugins folder as it will break your MicroManager GUI.
+* pumpController is currently not formatted as a plugin for Micro-Manager.
+It is important not to install the .jar into the mmplugins folder as it will break your Micro-Manager GUI.

-* All calls to a method within the Pumps class will automatically log to your MicroManger CoreLog, located in MicroManager-1.4/CoreLogs.
+* All calls to a method within the Pumps class will automatically log to your MicroManger CoreLog, located in Micro-Manager-1.4/CoreLogs.
 This should make debugging much easier for developers.

 * For simplicity, the motor and shield values are hard-coded for our group's hardware configuration as of 7/5/2019.
 Our configuration is four geared pumps on shield 1 and two perastaltic pumps on shield 2 (motors 3 and 4).
 We infuse buffer using shield 2, motor 4 and clear waste using shield 2, motor 3.
   * These values are hard coded in Pumps.java.
 To reformat for your pump setup, simply clone the directory, change the values in clearChamber and wash to your corresponding shield and motor values then recompile the project .jar file and reinstall in the manner described above.
 It should further be noted that if reformatting perastaltic pumps, the direction may also be flipped to meet the design of the hardware.